TheLastCylon/ecosystem/documentation/examples/dice_roller/server.md

 Thing is, in my experience at least, peak times seldom last more than a few minutes, half an hour at a stretch, an hour tops.
 On top of all this, the fact that as long as the work gets done, no one really cares.
 Means a stack of money ends up being spent on what could be solved in 5 minutes, with nothing more than a few lines of code.

-Enter ... the Ecosystem QUEUED endpoint!
+Enter ... the Ecosystem BUFFERED endpoint!

 IMPORTANT!